annabelle-z-li/AI-research-level-2/PAPER.md

 ## 3. Why This Matters to Me

-I have been studying music seriously for several years.
-I have gone through NYSSMA (New York State School Music Association) evaluations, which involve sight-singing — reading and performing music you have never seen before, in real time, with attention to pitch, rhythm, dynamics, and phrasing.
+I have been studying music seriously for several years, including NYSSMA (New York State School Music Association) evaluations, which involve sight-singing — reading and performing music you have never seen before, in real time, with attention to pitch, rhythm, dynamics, and phrasing.
 That training gave me a specific standard for what accurate musical notation looks like and what it feels like to read and perform from a score.
+In sight-singing, you have to look at a piece of notation and immediately translate it into sound — which means you are very aware, at a glance, when a score is unreadable.
+You know when the rhythm makes no sense and when the pitches fall outside any logical key.

 When I looked at the output of my Space, I was not just looking at a file.
 I was reading it the way I would read any piece of music before performing it.
 And what I saw was not usable.
 The rhythms did not make musical sense.
 Notes that should have been grouped as quarter notes or dotted rhythms were smeared into strange durations.
 The time signature, which tells a performer how to feel the beat and count the measure, was either absent or wrong.
 A musician trying to perform from this output would be more confused than helped.